Rodney Roloff, Senior Mortgage Advisor specializing in LOCAL DPA PROGRAMS loans for California Written by Rodney Roloff

 California’s largest metropolitan areas operate comprehensive DPA programs addressing extreme housing costs and essential worker retention needs.

 San Francisco’s DALP program provides up to $500,000 in down payment assistance for middle-income buyers purchasing market-rate properties.
-Income limits reach 200% of Area Median Income, allowing six-figure earners to qualify.
+Income limits reach 200% of Area Median Income (approximately $256,200 for a four-person household in 2025), allowing six-figure earners to qualify.
+The 2025 application period closed June 2nd after opening March 4th, with lottery selection held June 25th.
+First responders and SFUSD educators receive DALP loans from separate dedicated funding sources.

 These programs address the Bay Area’s unique challenge where traditional assistance amounts barely impact down payment requirements on million-dollar median home prices.